|

 Skrova

 This island jewel of the Vestfjord offers the best views of “Lofotveggen”, the “wall” of mountains that runs through the Lofoten Islands.
-With its population of around 230 (2005), Skrova has been a centre for fisheries and whaling for many decades.
-This authentic fishing village offers visitors the chance to relax in peaceful surroundings. |
+With its population of around 230 (2005), Skrova has been a centre for fisheries and whaling for many decades. |

 |